 1. Extend your vehicles’ lifespan

-It’s a no brainer that well-maintained vehicles stay in working condition for longer, but did you consider the collateral advantages to it?
+For most fleet managers, it’s a no brainer that well-maintained vehicles stay in working condition for longer, but there are also collateral benefits of fleet maintenance that is done right?
 For example:

 - reduced frequency of purchasing new vehicles